matwalczyk/nodemcu-ftp/README.md

 # nodemcu-ftp

-Nodemcu firmware module in C providing a ftp server on the ESP8266
+Nodemcu firmware use module in C providing a ftp server on the ESP8266

 Requires a working build chain or docker image (see https://nodemcu.readthedocs.io/en/master/en/build/).
 This module was build with a dedicated tool chain in an OSX build environment and developed in Xcode.